robofest-troy/ros_diff_bot/README.md

-# ROS DiffBot - Standalone Differential Drive Robot Package
+# ROS DiffBot - Standalone Differential Drive Robot Package with CAN Communication

-This package is a standalone implementation of a differential drive robot (DiffBot) extracted from the ros2_control_demos example_2.
-It provides a complete ROS 2 package that can be built and run independently.
+This package is a standalone implementation of a differential drive robot (DiffBot) with enhanced CAN communication capabilities.
+It provides a complete ROS 2 package that broadcasts wheel velocity commands via CAN bus at precise intervals.

 ## Overview

 The ROS DiffBot package demonstrates:
-- Hardware interface implementation for a differential drive robot
+- Hardware interface implementation for a differential drive robot with CAN communication
+- Real-time CAN message broadcasting (10ms intervals)
-- ros2_control integration
+- ros2_control integration with configurable CAN parameters
 - Controller configuration (diff_drive_controller, joint_state_broadcaster)
 - Simulation capabilities with mock hardware
 - URDF robot description
 - Launch files for robot visualization and control
+- CAN message monitoring and debugging tools

 ## Features

+- **CAN Communication**: Real-time wheel velocity commands via CAN bus
-- **Hardware Interface**: Custom DiffBotSystemHardware class implementing SystemInterface
+- **Hardware Interface**: Custom DiffBotSystemHardware class with CAN integration
 - **Controllers**: Differential drive controller for mobile base control
+- **Configuration**: YAML-based CAN parameter configuration
 - **Visualization**: RViz configuration for robot visualization
-- **Mock Hardware**: Option to run with simulated hardware
+- **Mock Hardware**: Option to run with simulated hardware for testing
 - **Complete URDF**: Robot description with differential drive kinematics
+- **Monitoring Tools**: CAN message logging and debugging utilities

 ## Prerequisites